Open Monday-Friday 8AM - 4PM

 School Board Members 1st, 3rd, 5th Districts-1 seat each district, 4 year terms

-General Sessions Judge- 8 year term
+General Sessions Judge- unexpired term

 Mayor- 4 year term